recats/cdeebee/README.md

 this.props.cdeebeeActions.dropErrorsByApiUrl: (api: string);
 this.props.cdeebeeActions.dropCdeebeePath(path: (string | number)[]);

-// these method are not recommended for usage this.props.cdeebeeActions.unsafe_updateStore(
+// these method are not recommended for usage because is not safe this.props.cdeebeeActions.unsafe_updateStore(
   entityList: string,
   entityID: EntityID,